HRTF upsampling with a generative adversarial network using a gnomonic equiangular projection: Introduction

-This individualisation has resulted in a large amount of research focusing on \acp{HRTF}, which captures the filtering effects related to the anatomy of different listeners.
-This filtering is caused by the sound wave being reflected and scattered off the head, torso, and pinnae before it enters the ear canal of a given listener. \acp{HRTF} are, therefore, able to capture interaural (i.e. differences heard between the listener's two ears) and monaural localisation cues \cite{Blauert1983}.
-In this paper, we use the term \ac{HRTF} to refer to the complete set of \ac{IR} measurements corresponding to all possible source positions for each listener.
+The main challenge with binaural spatialisation is understanding how sounds at the entrance of the two ear canals can be realistically generated to mimic real-world 3D audio accurately \cite{Wightman1989} and, more specifically, how this can be adapted for individual listeners.
+This individualisation has resulted in a large amount of research focusing on \acp{HRTF}, which capture the filtering effects related to the anatomy of different listeners.
+This filtering is caused by the sound wave being reflected and scattered off the head, torso, and pinnae before it enters the ear canal of a given listener. \acp{HRTF} are, therefore, able to capture interaural (i.e. the difference heard between the listener's two ears) and monaural localisation cues \cite{Blauert1983}.
+It is customary to refer to \ac{HRTF} when considering the \ac{IR} in the frequency domain and \ac{HRIR} in the time domain.
+In this paper, we also use the term \acp{HRTF} to refer to the complete set of \ac{IR} measurements corresponding to a full set of source positions around each listener.

 It has been shown in the past that using non-individualised \acp{HRTF} can significantly affect the individual's sound source localisation accuracy~\cite{Stitt2019, Wenzel1993, Moller1996} as spectral cues are highly dependent on the listener's anatomy, particularly the shape of their pinnae \cite{Kahana2006}.
 This non-individualisation can also affect perceptual attributes such as externalisation, immersion, colouration, realism and relief/depth~\cite{Simon2016, Werner2016, Engel2019}.
-Furthermore, the choice of \ac{HRTF} can significantly impact an individual's ability to understand speech-in-noise in a cocktail party scenario~\cite{Cuevas-Rodriguez2021}.
-Many methods exist to provide individuals with the best possible \ac{HRTF} for their anatomy and ears.
+Furthermore, the choice of \ac{HRTF} can significantly impact an individual's ability to understand speech in a cocktail party scenario~\cite{Cuevas-Rodriguez2021}.